Ringing In The Ears (Tinnitus) and Anxiety

 Ringing in the ears (Tinnitus) description:

-This symptom can be experienced in a number of ways and can vary from person to person.
-For example, common descriptions of this symptom include:
+This common anxiety symptom can be experienced in a number of ways and can vary from person to person.
+For example, common descriptions of the ringing in the ears (tinnitus) anxiety symptoms include:

 - Hearing a high-pitched ringing, low rumbling, swooshing, sloshing, buzzing, roaring, whooshing, whistling, hissing, whizzing, chirping, beating, humming, pulsing, throbbing, and a pumping sound in an ear or ears.

 - Having a high pitched hissing sound ringing in the background.